 Coming to my notable changes to the source text, I've replaced what Tony is clutching from the book's frozen fish to a battered doll.

 I've talked about that thought before too.
 The fish is a powerful image in the book.
 Like a lot of horror and tragedy, the image's nearness to potential comedy is part of what makes it so effective.
-At the same time, I'm cognisant though that in a visual medium and without the narrative voice of Pullman to carry it, this might be too obscure and distracting an object, overtipping into baffling humour.
+At the same time, I'm cognisant that in a visual medium and without the narrative voice of Pullman to carry it, this might be too obscure and distracting an object, overtipping into baffling humour.

 The idea instead of a plastic babydoll has various resonances to it.

 Practically it connects back to an existing point, that they give out dolls and stuffed toys at Bolvangar.
-And that note is part of a wider point frequently though subtly reinforced through the novel about the divide between that which is authentic and that which is a sop, a self-serving pretence intended to be safer and easier and of course rarely either:
+And that note is part of a wider point frequently though subtly reinforced through the novel about the divide between that which is authentic and that which is a sop, a self-serving pretence intended to be safer and easier and of course is rarely either:

 For example, the winter clothes provided Bolvangar are compared to Lyra's.
 The stuff at Bolvangar is synthetic and ineffective.
 Lyra's gear is animal-based.
 It's smelly and filthy and Pullman is always very sure to make clear the gory relationship furs have to living animals, not in order to condemn it but rather because he positions dishonest self-protective squeamishness as the ultimate evil.